Horizonll/Horizonll.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

 Hey, I am Ruize He, an undergraduate student at Tsinghua University.
 My research interests are multi-modal machine learning, autonomous driving and robot learning.
-Check out our MARS Lab Website for a full list of research projects and publications.